How To Choose The

 It’s also important to take the size of the zipper into account, which will range on a scale from one (small) to ten (large).
 Typically, zipper sizes on packing cubes will range from three to five.
 A number three will be perfectly fine, but we’d opt for a number five when possible for the added durability.
 Anything larger than a five may be a tad too cumbersome and simply isn’t necessary for most use-cases.
 That said, we’d strongly recommend staying clear from anything less than a number three for durability reasons.

-Something else to consider is where the zipper is located on the packing cube and how it opens.
-Generally, there are two options—a full clamshell-style that opens all the way, and a half opening.
-A clamshell-style packing cube will give you direct access to the entire cube and enables you to place and position everything neatly—but we have found it can be tricky to zip up if you’re filling it to the brim.
-In contrast, a half opening style cube is a lot easier to cram a load of stuff into and zip up—but if you want to pull something out, you will likely have to take everything else out too.
+A clamshell-style packing cube will give you direct access to the entire cube and enables you to place and position everything neatly, but we have found it can be tricky to zip up if you’re filling it to the brim.
+In contrast, a half opening style cube is a lot easier to cram a load of stuff into and zip up, though, if you want to pull something out, you’ll likely have to take everything else out too.
+Lastly, a straight opening is the easiest to open since you only have to pull in one direction; however, it also offers the smallest opening that requires a bit more effort to squeeze clothing into.

-Both styles have their merits, but we tend to think that since you can simply close the clamshell zipper halfway—to act as a half-opening, making it easier to stuff clothes inside—it takes the cake.
+Each style has their merits, but we tend to think that since you can simply close the clamshell zipper halfway—to act as a half-opening, making it easier to stuff clothes inside—it takes the cake.

-Finally, keep an eye out for zipper pulls and how many zippers a packing cube has.
+Additionally, keep an eye out for zipper pulls and how many zippers a packing cube has.
 If you fill your cube to the brim, a zipper pull can be helpful to grab hold of and pull shut, but it’s by no means necessary.
 You could also just attach your own if you wanted to.
 And if possible, we recommend opting for a packing cube with two zippers as opposed to one.
 This is because if one does break, your packing cube is still functional.
 We’ve also found that two zippers make opening and closing the cube a little bit easier, and you can open it from whichever side you’d like, which is great.

 Handles